What's New Pussycat?: Production

+Burt Bacharach composed the score, which was his first film soundtrack.
+In his book on Bacharach, Serene Dominic writes, "Bacharach's inexperience at film scoring caused him to leave a lot of the work to the last minute."
+Said Bacharach, "I didn't have a clue.
+Not a clue.
+I must've gone in with 40 different themes and recorded them … I didn't know how to score a picture.
+And then afterwards Charlie Feldman fell in love with the title song and he took out all these pieces I'd written and stuck in instrumental versions of 'What's New Pussycat?' … I wanted to take my name off the picture.
+I was married to Angie (Dickinson) at the time and she said, 'Don't be a fool, this picture's going to be a huge hit.'
+So I was glad I listened to her."
+In addition to the title theme, Bacharach and David wrote "Here I Am," sung by Dionne Warwick, and "My Little Red Book", performed by Manfred Mann.

 Second unit director Richard Talmadge is credited with creating the karting sequence.
-The film was shot in and around Paris between October 1964 and January 1965 and released in New York on 22 June 1965.
-It opened in Paris in January 1966 as Quoi de neuf, Pussycat?
-The total box office take was $18,820,000.
+Principal photography began on October 13, 1964, and concluded on January 25, 1965, with locations including Paris, Luzarches, Castel Henriette in Sèvres, Château de Chaumontel in Chaumontel, and Billancourt Studios in Boulogne-Billancourt.
+The film was released in New York City on June 22, 1965, and opened in Paris in January 1966 as Quoi de neuf, Pussycat?
+It grossed $18,820,000 at the domestic box office.

-In addition to the title theme, songs featured were "Here I Am" by Dionne Warwick and "My Little Red Book" performed by Manfred Mann.

-Homage

-The scene by the River Seine in which the lovelorn Dr. Fassbender plans to commit suicide and Victor's intrusion inhibiting him from doing so pays tribute to the Charlie Chaplin film City Lights (1931), in which the Little Tramp saves a dipsomaniacal millionaire bent on self-destruction.

 Reception

+Critical response

 The film received mixed reviews.
 Bosley Crowther in The New York Times gave the film a negative review.
-He criticised the script, the directing and the acting and described the film as "the most outrageously cluttered and campy, noisy and neurotic display of what is evidently intended as way-out slapstick".
+He criticized the script, the directing and the acting and described the film as "the most outrageously cluttered and campy, noisy and neurotic display of what is evidently intended as way-out slapstick".
 He praised the scenery and title song.
 On the other hand, Andrew Sarris in The Village Voice wrote: "I have now seen What's New Pussycat? four times, and each time I find new nuances in the direction, the writing, the playing, and, above all, the music.
 This is one movie that is not what it seems at first glance.
 It has been attacked for tastelessness, and yet I have never seen a more tasteful sex comedy."

-Awards and nominations
+Filmink called Prentiss "ravishing and hilarious" although she had a nervous breakdown during the making of the movie.

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 28% based on 18 reviews, with an average rating of 5.1/10.

+Accolades

 Home media

-What's New Pussycat? was released to DVD by MGM Home Video on June 7, 2005, as a Region 1 widescreen DVD, on May 22, 2007, as part of The Peter Sellers Collection (film number two in a four-disc set) and to Blu-ray by Kino Lorber on August 26, 2014, as a Region 1 widescreen Blu-ray.
+What's New Pussycat? was released on DVD by MGM Home Video on June 7, 2005, as a Region 1 widescreen DVD, on May 22, 2007, as part of The Peter Sellers Collection (film number two in a four-disc set) and on Blu-ray by Kino Lorber on August 26, 2014, as a Region 1 widescreen Blu-ray.
 It was previously released in VHS.